 Every race brings something different and that’s what I love.
-Of course winning is great but it’s not my primary drive.
+Of course, winning is great but it’s not my primary drive.
 I love the adventure and the experience as well as the people you meet.
 The MDS is a tough race because the environment is very harsh and camp life is very sparse and simple.
 Therefore, even when you are “resting” in camp it can be tough, for example, if it’s really windy or hot – which most of the time it is!
-The Big Red Run takes place in a desert of different character and it has more support such as bag transport, hot water, and massage therapists.
+The Big Red Run takes place in a desert of different character and it has more support such as bag transport, hot water, and massages therapists.
 It makes a difference.
 The MDS is always the race that seems to take the most out of me although other courses can be harder to run.

 Did it feel good to come first overall in the Big Red Run?
 Do you think women are moving up to equal the men in ultra-running?

 It was great to win the race outright of course but I had to work for it.
-We had a good group in the top and we kept pushing each other.
-It was great competition but also good camaraderie at the same time.
+We had a good group at the top and we kept pushing each other.
+It was a great competition but also good camaraderie at the same time.
 There are several examples of women winning ultra-races outright.
 Women have good endurance and mental strength and we can be patient, pacing ourselves well over long distances.
-Theoretically, men should still have the advantage but it’s encouraging to see women in the top of races and hopefully it can help inspire other women to believe in themselves and make their dreams possible.
+Theoretically, men should still have the advantage but it’s encouraging to see women in the top of races and hopefully, it can help inspire other women to believe in themselves and make their dreams possible.

 How was your recent Grand to Grand Experience?